sequentech/ballot-box/README.md

     ./admin.py publish_results 50

+You can also carry out administration commands in batch mode, with batch.py. batch.py expects a directory with configuration files for both election definition and agora-results set up.
+The files must be in this format

+    <id>.results.json

+for election configuration files, and

+    <id>.config.results.json

+for agora-results configuration files. batch.py will run the command for all the configuration files found in the given directory, in increasing order of id.
+For example

+    ./batch.py -c create -d json_files

+will register, create and start elections for all configuration files in directory 'json_files'.
+If you only want to operate on a range, you can use this form

+    ./batch.py -c create -d json_files -s 1000 -e 2000

+which will create elections with id beginning with 1000 up to 2000 (both inclusive)

 Automated testing of an election cycle
 ==============

-You can do automated tests of the above with the cycle.py tool in the admin directory.
+You can do automated tests with the cycle.py tool in the admin directory.
 This requires correctly setting up admin.py first, as described earlier.
 You need an election configuration as base, you can use one like the one above. cycle.py looks for such a file with default name 'election.json'.
 You also need an agora-results configuration file to calculate results. cycle.py looks for such a file